Rapid Response Team

 - Immediately notify the building administrator

-- Provide continuous, supportive adult supervision to all involved in the situation
+- Provide continuous, supportive adult supervision for all involved in the situation

 - Upon receiving the information, the building administrator must: